 Greater Shepparton City Council is committed to the achievement of a sustainable way of life for current and future generations through a shared understanding of sustainability.
 Council has outlined this commitment in our high-level strategic documents including the Greater Shepparton 2030 Strategy, Council Plan 2013-2017, Greater Shepparton Planning Scheme, Greater Shepparton Environmental Sustainability Strategy, and Sustainable Decision Making Policy.

 Council has many environmental sustainability management roles and responsibilities, including compliance with Commonwealth and Victorian Government Environmental Legislative Acts.
-Council has four main areas of environmental responsibility:

 Council has a Sustainability and Environment Team whose role is to facilitate sustainable environmental growth and development within Greater Shepparton.
 The Sustainability and Environment team consists of Sustainability and Environment Officers and RiverConnect Project staff.